 Let me find it.

-Something about I don't know, the guy's in Japan.
+Something about, I don't know, the guy's in Japan.

-Look at I don't care where it is, doesn't matter where it is.
+Look at, I don't care where it is.

-The guy was diagnosed with erectal cancer.
+The guy was diagnosed with rectal cancer.

 They removed the rectum, put in an artificial rectum.